 One of the most versatile squash out there is the pink banana squash.
-It can be grown as a summer squash and harvested at that time and eaten raw.
-Or, you can wait patiently for fall harvest and use just like a butternut — sautéed, steamed or roasted, and then used alone or in casseroles, soups and even in pies!
+It can be grown as a summer squash, harvested at that time and eaten raw.
+Or, you can wait patiently for fall harvest and use it just like a butternut — sautéed, steamed or roasted, and then use it alone or in casseroles, soups and even in pies!

 What is Banana Squash?